precice/preeco-orga/guidelines/guidelines-application-cases.md

   - Post-processing: how to visualize and (at least) qualitatively check the results
   - Background (optional): how the case was created or any other information
   - References (optional)
-  - In case there are multiple cases in one archive, the archive includes an overview README file and a README file for each separate case.
 - [ ] R.4: The preCICE configuration is named `precice-config.xml`.
 Templated files (e.g. via jinja2) or symbolic links are possible and updated in an outer script (e.g. `run-all.sh`).
 - [ ] R.5: The preCICE configuration is formatted using the [preCICE CLI](https://github.com/precice/cli).
 - [ ] R.6: The preCICE configuration passes the [offline check](tooling-builtin.html#configuration-check)